 Principal partner of marine SOLUTIONS, Yusuf Civelekoğlu, was proposed for IAMI membership in 2011 following several successful recoveries which involved networking with IAMI members, in particular recovery of an embezzled catamaran in Bodrum, which had been reported lost on the Seychelles.

-Yusuf was elected a member of the IAMI Europe Steering Committee in 2013.
-Presently he is co-organising the annual conference to be held in Tallinn, Estonia, in October 2014.
+Yusuf was elected as member of the IAMI Europe Steering Committee in 2013 and is currently the Chairperson of IAMI-EU.
+Presently he is co-organising the annual conference to be held in Šibenik, Croatia, in October 2018.

 Yusuf is a member of the Certified Marine Investigator examination committee.

-marineSOLUTIONS partner Capt.
-Naci Arıcı and surveyor Cem Baykent, BSc are IAMI members.
+marineSOLUTIONS’ partner Capt.
+Naci Arıcı and surveyors Cem Baykent and Tufan Tunalı are IAMI members.